Tessi-Tms/TmsMediaBundle/README.md

 **Response**

-This will result to a `204 No Content HTTP Status Code ` if a correct reference is passed; but passing invalid reference (i.e a reference which does not exist neither in the database or in the filesystem) will result to a `400 Bad Request HTTP Status Code`
+This will result to a `204 No Content HTTP Status Code ` if a correct reference is passed; but passing invalid reference (i.e a reference which does not exist neither in the database or in the filesystem) will result to a `404 Not Found HTTP Status Code`

 **Parameters description**